thonatt/CSL/README.md

 </table>
 </details>

-Interface block are similar to structs with syntax `GL_INTERFACE_BLOCK(Qualifier, Typename, Name, ArraySize, member list ... );`. `Name` and `ArraySize` can be empty. `Qualifier` refers to the memory and layout qualifiers associated to the block.
+Interface block are similar to structs with syntax `CSL_INTERFACE_BLOCK(Qualifier, Typename, Name, ArraySize, member-list ... );`. `Name` and `ArraySize` can be empty. `Qualifier` refers to the memory and layout qualifiers associated to the block.
 The syntax is identical to single variables except there is no need to specify the type. `Name` is name of the variable associated to the block.
 In case it is empty, it declares an unnamed interface block and the members belong directly to the current scope.
 If not empty, `ArraySize` refers to the size of the declared array.
 Again, a size of 0 is used to declare an implicitely sized array.

 <details>
     <summary>Interface block examples</summary>